Nagarkot

-Nagarkot commands one of the broadest views of the Himalayas in the Kathmandu valley (8 Himalayan ranges of Nepal out of 13 from here).
+Nagarkot commands one of the broadest views of the Himalayas in the Kathmandu valley (8 out of 13 Himalayan ranges of Nepal are visible).
 The ranges include Annapurna range, Manaslu range, Ganesh himal range, Langtang range, Jugal range, Rolwaling range, Mahalangur range (Everest range) and Numbur range with views of the Kathmandu valley and Shivapuri National Park.

-For those active nature lovers and outdoor enthusiasts, there are many hiking opportunities in and around Nagarkot.
+For nature lovers and outdoor enthusiasts, there are many hiking opportunities in and around Nagarkot.
 Among them, Nagarkot eco trail (nature walk) along with Nagarkot panoramic hiking trail is the most popular ones.
-You can also do Paragliding with Everest view in Nagarkot.
+It is also possible to do paragliding with Everest view in Nagarkot.

 Situated in a strategic location, Nagarkot was an ancient fort of the Kathmandu valley built to monitor the external activities of other kingdoms.
 Later, it became a summer retreat for the royal family before becoming popular as an international hill station.

-Lots of Homestay also offer for tourists or travellers as a hospitality industry like GoGreek Kattike Resort & Homestay, Kattike Bhanjyang Shankharapur-3 Nagarkot.